CzechedSubstance/sourcesauce/README.md

 ## Why GitHub Pages

-Perectly suits our usage, where we can add anything we want use it as SSOT on IG profile in bio and it's for free.
+Perfectly suits our usage, where we can add anything we want.
+USing it as SSOT on IG profile in bio and it's for free.

 ## Roadmap

-- add post related blocks to allow
+- add post related blocks to allow fact checikng and source linking (referrences on articles and studies mentioned in post)

-- allow multiple links on sigle post (referrences on articles and studies mentioned in post)
+- allow multiple links on sigle post